maurya-anand/ARA/README.md

 ### Requirements

 -   Bioconda ([Go to the official documentation](https://bioconda.github.io/user/install.html "Getting Started - Bioconda documentation")).
--   MAKE (for building Perl modules through CPAN)

-> *Note about Bioconda*: It is critical to include the 'bioconda channel' in addition to the other channels as indicated in the [official manual](https://bioconda.github.io/user/install.html#set-up-channels "Bioconda documentation - Set up channels").
+> *Note*: It is critical to include the 'bioconda channel' in addition to the other channels as indicated in the [official manual](https://bioconda.github.io/user/install.html#set-up-channels "Bioconda documentation - Set up channels").
 Please pay attention to the instructions in the installer while setting up the miniconda.
 Use `echo $PATH` to verify whether the 'conda installation' of Python is in your PATH variable.

-> *Note about MAKE*: 'make' is an essential tool for building Perl modules.
-Please make sure that you have 'make' installed in your system.
-The setup script provided in this package utilizes 'cpan' to install the required Perl modules automatically.

 ------------------------------------------------------------------------